-With the purchase of Champlain Orchards, hands on apprenticeship into orchard farming was facilitated by the very seasoned expertise of long established neighboring orchardists Sandy Witherell, Scott and Bob Douglas, and Judy Pomainville – who all shared equipment, land and information.
-But Bill’s orchard education was not seamless and recalls a number of trials in the initial years when he was the sole, inexperienced pruner of the 60 acre plot.
+With the purchase of Champlain Orchards, hands on apprenticeship as an Orchardist was facilitated by the very seasoned expertise of long established neighboring orchardists Sandy Witherell, Scott and Bob Douglas, and Judy Pomainville – who all shared equipment, land and information.
+But Bill’s orchard education was not seamless and he recalls a number of trials in the initial years when he was the sole, inexperienced pruner of the 60 acre plot.
 His motivation prevailed and with the help of the community and a small Jamaican crew, Champlain Orchards harvested a little over 20,000 bushels in 1999.
 Bill delivered 20 bushels at a time in a station wagon to the local farmers markets and co-ops in that first fall.
 He also hired his first local employee, Mavis Munger, who was and is a knowledgeable asset and partner who still comes to work at the orchard today.
-Bill quickly gained the trust of produce markets around the state through exhibiting a steadfast motivation and passion for delivering high quality, Vermont grown fruit.
+Bill quickly gained the trust of produce markets around the state through exhibiting a steadfast motivation and passion for delivering high quality, Vermont-grown fruit.

 Andrea grew up on Martha’s Vineyard Island on a small organic vegetable farm created by her grandfather and mother.
 She also ventured to UVM to study Natural Resources and received her degree in Integrated Natural Resources in 2000.
-After school, she traveled to New Zealand and the Hudson Valley to learn more about farming, sustainability, and managing CSAs until finally returning to Vermont to work for a non-profit farm to community organization.
+After school, she traveled to the Hudson Valley, and then New Zealand to learn more about farming, sustainability, and managing CSAs, until finally returning to Vermont to work for a non-profit farm to community organization.
 Back in Vermont, she eventually bumped into Bill in 2002 and they began a strong relationship based on their shared interests of providing nourishing food to the community and living from the land.
 Andrea’s passion for education and outreach lead her to Graduate school for elementary and early childhood education.
 Though after working as an elementary school teacher for three years in Bristol Vermont, she left her position to devote more time to the well-being of the Orchard.
 Andrea still plays an integral role in community education through her work with NOFA Vermont as a Farm to Community mentor for Addison and South Chittenden Counties as well as serving on the NOFA board.
 She believes deeply in ethical agricultural practices and works to continually educate herself and all of us at the orchard on all the ecological and organic practices that contribute to our tagline: Grown with a conscience.
 Andrea now works mainly on the farm leading tours and helping run the Farm Market and Pick-Your-Own.

 “Although there are huge stresses and we are constantly working to find more balance, we have a huge appreciation for the lifestyle that farming allows for- the time outdoors, the time with plants and trees, and using our hands.
 We love watching young trees and grafted trees bearing new fruit, it always amazes us!”